 Once you have killed the algae you will be left with fine dead algae on the bottom of your pool.
 You will probably need to vacuum to waste to remove the algae dust.

-Get Rid of Black Algae In Pool
+How to Get Rid of Black Algae in Pool

 Black algae manifest as small spots on the pool’s walls or bottom.
 They can embed themselves in rough areas of your pool surface, rocks, or grout.
 Black algae develop a protective layer over their roots, which needs to be removed before the algae can be eradicated.